What is the application process?

 Does Golden West College offer the TEAS exam?
 If so, when?

-Occasionally, GWC School of Nursing offers the TEAS exam; check the nursing website for dates and times.
+GWC School of Nursing offers the TEAS exam once per application period.
+Check the nursing website for dates and times.
+If the exam is not being offered, please contact ATI Testing directly for exam dates offered elsewhere.

 What is the application deadline?